-Since the scalar potential is a function of different fields; 3 CP-even, two CP-odd and 8 charged scalars, the possibility of other existing minima that are different and deeper than $(\Re(\phi^{0}),\Re(\chi^{0}),\Re(\xi^{0}))=(\upsilon_{\phi},\,\sqrt{2}\upsilon_{\xi},\upsilon_{\xi})$ would destabilize the EW vacuum.
-In~\cite{Hartling:2014zca,Moultaka:2020dmb}, the authors adopted a simplified field parameterization to investigate the vacuum stability and the boundness from below conditions, where the scalar potential (\ref{eq:V}) can be written as
+Since the scalar potential is a function of different fields; three $CP-even$, two $CP-odd$ and eight charged scalars, the possibility of other existing minima that are different and deeper than $(\Re(\phi^{0}),\Re(\chi^{0}),\Re(\xi^{0}))=(\upsilon_{\phi},\,\sqrt{2}\upsilon_{\xi},\upsilon_{\xi})$ would destabilize the EW vacuum.
+In~\cite{Hartling:2014zca,Moultaka:2020dmb}, the authors adopted a simplified field parametrization to investigate the vacuum stability and the boundness from below conditions, where the scalar potential (\ref{eq:V}) can be written as

 with